 The Sunburst recommendation for bay windows: Cellular shades, Roman shades, or plantation shutters.
 Both roman and cellular shades work well with bay windows as each shade covers a single pane, offering a lot of flexibility in how much surface area you need covered.
 Similarly, plantation shutters can be installed on each individual pane on your bay windows, but can still give you even more freedom in window coverage with their easily adjustable louvers.

 Regardless of their shape or style, windows that are positioned close to your ceiling can be difficult to treat.
 Normally, the window tops are out of arm’s reach, and breaking out a stepladder every day becomes a hassle.
-So homeowners in Austin with taller windows should go with a window treatment that can either stay in a single position, or operate from far away.
+So Austin homeowners with taller windows might want to go with a window treatment that can either stay in a single position, or operate from far away.
 It wouldn’t hurt if that window treatment could also effectively block outside light from coming in.

 The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Motorized shades can operate with the simple flip of a switch, without any hassle.
-Alternatively, with plantation shutters many homeowners opt to position the louvers in a single perfect position, and rarely if ever reposition the louvers.
+Alternatively, with plantation shutters many homeowners opt to tilt the louvers to a single perfect position, and rarely if ever reposition the louvers.
 Both options solve the biggest problem of high ceiling windows!

 Eyebrow windows are those curved windows that are usually located above other, usually rectangular windows.
 Due to their position and curved shape, eyebrow windows come with challenges that few other windows do when it comes to finding the perfect window treatment.